H-1B visa: Electronic registration process and lottery

-The USCIS uses an electronic registration system and lottery process to manage applications.
+USCIS uses an electronic registration system and lottery process to manage applications.
+Effective February 27, 2026, USCIS will select H-1B visa applicants using a system that makes it more likely that highly paid workers will receive H-1B visas.
+Workers will be classified into one of four levels based on the offered wage for their job and location of employment.
+The highest level will be entered into the lottery four times, the next highest level will be entered three times, the next highest level will be entered into the lottery two times, and the lowest level will be entered once.

 American employers of H-1B workers must create an account on the USCIS online portal.
 This account enables them to submit registrations for prospective beneficiaries during the designated registration period.

 USCIS announces dates for the registration period each fiscal year, typically in March.
 As of September 21, 2025, the registration fee is $100,000 per beneficiary.
 This fee is non-refundable and must be paid at the time of registration.
 Employers provide basic information about their company and each prospective beneficiary.
 USCIS states the streamlined process reduces the administrative burden compared to submitting full petitions initially.

 The annual H-1B season officially starts in March of each year, when petitioners are allowed to register electronically for their applicant.
 If more registrations are submitted there will be a random selection, also called an H-1B lottery.
 After the registration period closes, USCIS conducts the lottery and notifies selected registrants.
 Employers with selected registrations have a limited period, typically 90 days, to submit completed H-1B petitions (Form I-129) for their beneficiaries.
 The earliest date for filing these petitions is usually April 1.

 During the 2024 fiscal-year lottery, there were 758,994 eligible electronic registrations and 110,791 people selected for an H-1B visa.

 Selected registrants can begin filing their Labor Condition Application with the Department of Labor on April 1.
 It allows a six-month window before the employee start date on October 1.

 USCIS implements measures to prevent fraud and abuse in the registration process, including a beneficiary-specific selection process to prevent multiple registrations for the same individual by different employers.
 These measures aim to ensure a fair selection process.

 In March 2017, a federal judge in Oregon dismissed a lawsuit challenging the H-1B visa lottery system, granting summary judgment in favor of USCIS, applying Chevron deference.
 The court's ruling acknowledged USCIS's discretion in implementing this system to address the overwhelming number of petitions received each year.